jhuckaby/simpleirc/README.md

 SimpleIRC only implements a few select user modes, to keep things simple.
 Voice (+v), Half-Op (+h), and Op (+o) are the only modes supported in channels.
 There is the concept of a server administrator, which gets server-wide +o (O-Line) and +o in all channels too, but appears to others as a standard Op.

-You can optionally configure your to require nicks and/or channels to be registered.
+You can optionally configure your server to require nicks and/or channels to be registered.
 You can also lock it down so only server administrators can create new channels, and even make them private (invite only).
 Users added to channels (given a mode, or added in the web UI) are permanently invited.

 ## Copyright and Legal